menzenski/words/content/posts/incident-response-as-platform-engineering.md

 to the developers.
 All of this is fine.

 But there's another kind of toil that's worth platform engineering attention as well - the incident response process.
 If "creating new infrastructure" is toil, it's _planned toil_.
-Incident respnose is _unplanned toil_ - a developer gets pulled away from their differentiating-value work to chase down an issue in the logs, roll back a failed deployment, push a hotfix for a broken depednency, or exec into a pod and test network connectivity.
+Incident response is _unplanned toil_ - a developer gets pulled away from their differentiating-value work to chase down an issue in the logs, roll back a failed deployment, push a hotfix for a broken depednency, or exec into a pod and test network connectivity.
 Insert your own organization's incident actions as appropriate.